itemis/jscdlib/demo/README.md

 ```

 # Usage
 When running the demo, it displays a command prompt that accepts commands known to scdaemon.
-Run ```gpg-connect-agent /r SCD HELP /bye``` for a list of available commands.
+Run ```gpg-connect-agent /r "SCD HELP" /bye``` for a list of available commands.
 Type "exit" to quit the command prompt.